 - Offer thank-you’s, such as a cup of coffee or a chance to win a book, for completing feedback forms or surveys; many people won’t spend the time unless they feel there’s a trade-off.

 - Make feedback surveys simple, easy, and short.

 - Don’t survey people to death.
 Use wisdom on how many surveys and focus groups you do during the year.

 - Always say thank you for the feedback you get.

-Dale Hudson is co-author of 100 Best Ideas to Turbo-Charge Your Children’s Ministry (Group) and the children’s ministry director for Christ Fellowship Church in Palm Beach, Florida.
+Dale Hudson is co-author of 100 Best Ideas to Turbo-Charge Your Children’s Ministry (Group) and the founder and director of Building Children’s Ministries.

 © Group Publishing, Inc. All rights reserved.
 No unauthorized use or duplication permitted.